 Type of Services

-General pest spraying is lower risk than fumigation, termite treatment, or hazardous substance removal.
-The types of chemicals you use and the environments you work in (residential, commercial, food premises) all affect your risk profile.
+General pest spraying carries lower risk than fumigation, termite barrier installation, or hazardous substance removal.
+The chemicals you use, their hazard classification, and the environments you treat all affect your risk profile.

 💰